Rethinking the Urban-Rural Relationship

-Join Vermont leaders and community partners in agriculture, education, business, the non-profit sector and civic organizations from acros the state in creating a long term plan for a sustainable Vermont.
+Join Vermont leaders and community partners in agriculture, education, business, the nonprofit sector and civic organizations from across the state in creating a long term plan for a sustainable Vermont.
 Lt.
 Gov. David Zuckerman, along with State Senators and Representatives, will participate in the discussion.

 Follow Up Conversations

 October 8, 2pm

 Zoom Call with Lt.
 Gov. David Zuckerman on next steps for longer term cross-sector planning at the state level.

 A face-to-face meeting in the Lt.
 Governor's conference room to continue the conversation.

 Click on the links below to access photos of the graphic recordings from Graphic Facilitator Karina Branson and additional documents.

 High-res photos of the larger graphic recording sheets: